-Just get into the tie-fighter or X-wing and take off, you can do that - and most of the time it works.
-Star Wars: Squadrons, however, has more variance to offer when it comes to choosing the right flight crate for the mission.
-The game knows a total of four different spaceship types, and not without reason: Depending on the target, different spaceships are particularly efficient.
-You should know that in order to fly into battle with the best possible “equipment”.
-This is all the more true because standing still in Star Wars: Squadrons usually means screen death.
-The motto is always to keep moving and that works particularly well if you choose an efficient, not just functional, lilac for your upcoming task.
+Just jump into the Tie Fighter or X-wing and fly, you can do that - and most of the time it works.
+However, Star Wars: Squadrons offers more variety when it comes to choosing the right flight box for the mission.
+The game knows a total of four different spaceship types, and not without reason: Depending on the target, different space fighters are particularly efficient.
+You should know that in order to fly into battle with the best possible "equipment".
+This is especially true because standing still in Star Wars: Squadrons usually means screen death.
+Always keep moving is the motto and that works particularly well if you choose an efficient, not just functional lilac for your upcoming task.

 Every fighter has individual skills, sometimes maneuverability, sometimes firepower.
 And so it is advisable to choose interceptors or fighters for dogfights that are agile and fast, so they can better avoid enemy fire and sit in the stern of the enemy spacecraft.
 If, on the other hand, you want to attack capital ships, you should sit in a bomber in order to be able to deal as much damage as possible with one approach.
 In addition, the following applies: The composition of your own team also needs to be reconsidered.
 You should therefore know the individual spaceship types and their capabilities, even if you go into battle against them.

-In terms of maneuverability, it is essential to avoid enemy fire with drifts.
-The technique is central and should be practiced whenever the opportunity presents itself.
-The “Boost Drifts” make it possible to use the mobility of a ship to the full, to fly tight turns, overtake others or ideally to sit behind the enemy in order to then calmly maltreat him with laser salvos and rockets.
-And this is exactly where the practice mode comes into play: What causes yawning in other games actually serves a purpose in Star Wars: Squadrons.
-Maneuvers and flight movements can be practiced here, and it is particularly important to practice evasive roles or changes of direction - they not only save lives, but also make life difficult for the opponent.
+In terms of maneuverability, drifting to avoid enemy fire is essential.
+Technique is key and should be practiced whenever the opportunity presents itself.
+The "Boost Drifts" allow a ship's mobility to be fully utilized in order to fly tight curves, overtake others or, ideally, sit behind the opponent in order to then maltreat him calmly with laser salvos and rockets.
+And this is exactly where the practice mode comes into play: what makes you yawn in other games actually serves a purpose in Star Wars: Squadrons.
+Maneuvers and flight movements can be practiced here, it is particularly important to practice evasive rolls or changes of direction - they not only save lives, but also make life difficult for the opponent.

 Know the technology of your ship!